-- What is pentobarbital (Nembutal)?
+- What is pentobarbital (Nembutal Sodium)?

-- What happens if I overdose (Nembutal)?
+- What happens if I overdose (Nembutal Sodium)?

-- Where can I get more information?
+- Where can I get more information (Nembutal Sodium)?

-What is pentobarbital (Nembutal)?
+What is pentobarbital (Nembutal Sodium)?

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Call your doctor at once if you have a serious side effect such as:
+Call your doctor at once if you have:

-- confusion, hallucinations;
+- confusion, agitation, hallucinations;